zafaralig/api_based_equal_weight_SnP500_stratagy/README.md

 2) by calling batch api and get multiple shares data at each time (much faster)

-the data contains in the SnP_constituents.csv file contains the constituents of SnP-500 companies, last updated on 29-July-2022
+the data contains in the SnP_constituents.csv file contains the list of SnP-500 companies, last updated on 29-July-2022